 The Next Morning…

 Let yourself sleep in — at least a little bit.
 While you don’t want to hibernate all day and throw off your sleep patterns, the goal is to get a solid seven to nine hours of sleep.
 “Without adequate rest, you will no doubt feel all the worse,” Fenster says.
 “And insufficient rest results in cravings for energy-dense — and usually nutritionally deplete — foods.”
-In one Mayo Clinic study, after missing out on just 80 minutes of sleep participants went on to eat an extra 550 calories throughout the day.
+After missing out on just 80 minutes of sleep participants went on to eat an extra 550 calories throughout the day.
 Once you finally do roll out of bed, eat a balanced breakfast of protein, whole carbs and healthy fats.
 If your stomach is feeling less than solid, you can fit all of those nutrients into a healthy, hydrating smoothie, he says.
 (Try one of these smoothie recipes!)
 Just take it easy on the sugar.

 The Next Afternoon…